VALUE-BASED PRICING

 Through Van Westendorp or Gabor-Granger studies, or conjoint analyses that isolate the willingness to pay for each product characteristic.

-This is some text inside a div block.
+This is some text inside of a div block.

-Strategic pricing vs. tactical pricing
+Strategic vs. tactical pricing: key differences

 May 19, 2026

-Read the article →
+Read article →

-This is some text inside a div block.
+This is some text inside of a div block.

-The success of a retail pricing strategy depends on moving away from outdated spreadsheets in favor of (semi-)automated execution powered by AI.
-This technological shift allows for a delicate balance between profitability and market appeal.
+The success of a retail pricing strategy relies on moving away from outdated spreadsheets in favor of (semi-)automated execution driven by AI.
+This technological pivot allows retailers to delicately balance profitability with commercial attractiveness.

-This is essential for building customer loyalty, given that 62% of customers are willing to switch brands for a better price.
+This is essential for building customer loyalty, given that 62% of shoppers are willing to switch retailers for a better price.

 March 15, 2026

-Read the article →
+Read article →

-This is some text inside a div block.
+This is some text inside of a div block.

 The success of a pricing project depends not only on the tool, but also on a rigorous methodology that combines data quality with team buy-in.
 This structured approach allows you to move away from risky manual management and implement automated rules, thereby ensuring long-term profitability and commercial consistency.
 Talk to a pricing expert (Booper demo).